We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 Covering seeds with soil isn't new to us.
 We do it with pea seeds as it anchors the plant in the soil better than top planting.
 Although admittedly, it can make more of a mess as the soil can be lifted up and out of the tray.

-So we don't usually recommend burying seeds under the soil, or even with vermiculite (why buy another soil media?).
+So we don’t usually recommend burying seeds under the soil or even with vermiculite (why buy another soil media?).

-Anyway, we didn't even think about covering up the seeds until it was suggested.
+We didn’t even think about covering up the seeds until it was suggested.

 Here's what we did.